rust-lang/rust-wiki-backup/Note-style-guide.md

-These are coding guidelines for Rust code.
+Here are some rough guidelines to Rust style.
+They are followed unevenly and there's not necessarily consensus about everything here.
+More work is required.

 # Editor settings